Emi1699/Jarvis/README.md

 Lots of improvements need to be done still, especially on the GUI side.

+## Disclaimer: there's lots of files in here; the ones you're interested in are config.py, jarvis.py and openai-api.py

 ## System Requirements

 This will almost certainly work on any UNIX-like system that supports the OpenAI library.